haidarnasralla/exhibition-curation-platform/README.md

 # Exhibition Curator MVP

 A lightweight, minimalist web app for exploring and curating artworks from public museum collections.
-Built as part of the Techreturners consultancy program.
+Built as part of the Techreturners consultancy programme.

 ## 🚀 Deployment